metalwarrior665/actor-google-sheets/README.md

 ### v0.1 => v0.2

-- Fixed bug that if you exceed the limit of imports per 100 second, it deleted the current data in the sheet.
+- Fixed bug that if you exceeded the limit of imports per 100 seconds, it deleted the current data in the sheet.
 Now the actor fails and doesn't delete anything.
 - Cells are now not cleared before importing and they are trimmed only if needed (means less requests needed).

-### v0.2 => v0.3 (latest)
+### v0.2 => v0.3

 - Reworked how `append` works.
 Now it recalculates and repaints all the cells.
 Also if used with `filterByField` and `filterByEquality`, it will filter even the data already in the spreadsheet.
 And lastly, `transformFunction` for `append` needs to return whole data that will be then displayed in the sheet.
 The reason for this is to fix a problem from v0.2 when sometimes old values could stay where there should be blank cells if the columns were moved.
 - `transformFunction` now takes an object with `newObjects` and `oldObjects` fields instead of having separate parameters.
 This is changed to avoid confusion which parameter is first.
 - Added exponential backoff (automatic retries) for Google API calls if they return `Service unavailable` error.
 - Added `read` mode.

+### v0.3 => v0.4 (latest)

+- Renamed `filterByField` to `deduplicateByField`
+- Renamed `filterByEquality` to `deduplicateByEquality`
+- Logs are now more descriptive about what is happening

 ## Limits